ka-architect/aws-solutions-architect-associate/topics/security/iam/README.md

 ## Overview
 - **Identity & Access Manager (IAM):** global AWS service for managing users and groups.
 - **Root Account:** created by default, not to be shared
-- **Users:** people with access to AWS, can be standalone or part of a group or groups
+- **Users:** people with access to AWS, can be standalone or part of a group or groups, IAM user created with CLI/API has no credentials
 - **Groups:** categorizations of users, cannot contain other groups

 ## Dashboard